Skip to additional navigation Skip to content

 Nitrogen dioxide monitoring - what we do

-Since 1999 nitrogen dioxide monitoring has been undertaken at a number of possible ‘hot-spots’ within the Borough using a network of NO2 diffusion tubes.
-These ‘hot-spots’ are adjacent to roads, where there is a combination of high traffic flows and relevant public exposure.
+We monitor the local air quality of the borough using a network of NO2 diffusion tubes placed adjacent to roads, where there is a combination of high traffic flows and relevant public exposure.

 It should be noted that NO2 is also produced by the oxidation of nitric oxide (NO) and they are collectively known as NOX.
 There is a complex chemical relationship between emissions of NOX and the resulting concentrations of NO2.
 The main sources of nitrogen dioxide (NO2) are road transport and power generation.